vercel/cosmosdb-server/README.md

 - Container operations.
 - Item operations.
 - User-defined function operations.
-- Any SQL queries except spatial functions
+- Any SQL queries except the spatial functions `ST_ISVALID` and `ST_ISVALIDDETAILED`.
+Other spatial functions are supported; however, the `ST_DISTANCE` function uses centroid distances and results may differ from Cosmos DB values.

 It may not support newly added features yet.
 Please report on the Github issue if you find one.

+## Developing

+To build the project, use `yarn build`.

+To run the server from development code, after building, use `node lib/cli.js`.